storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # And soo it continues, going back and forth, each one getting louder thn the last, and neither willing to back down.

-dis wei giawin uwein, da enbin, da moini, zan won wei ema-mudei dan zan endei. va-zan wei belin moini.
+dis wei giawin uwein, da enbin, da moini, zan won wei ema-dei dan zan endei. va-zan wei belin moini.

 # And they are still there, to this very day.